This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

 While I would encourage you to always have your camera on hand for this and other reasons, I would also encourage you to respect their privacy.

-As Jim always says whenever I see someone famous and think about taking a picture:
+As Jim always says (every time I see someone famous and think about taking a picture):

 Just remember, the more our ‘famous neighbors’ are inconvenienced by people taking their picture and asking for autographs, the less likely they will be to continue going out in public places and mingling with us ‘regulars’.
 They deserve to be treated like regular citizens too.

-Truth is, we have very few photographs of those we’ve seen out & about.
+Truth is, Jim and I have very few photographs of the Nashville celebrities that we’ve seen out & about.
 (But, I have to be honest… there have been a handful I wish we would’ve — especially when we ran into Alan Jackson on this day.)

 These days, autographs are far less common than photographs around Nashville.
 However, we recommend using this same rationale before you snap a photo of someone famous.

 The nice thing about being a celebrity in Nashville is the way you’re treated by the locals.
 Most people don’t bother the celebrities, but instead give a nod or an appreciative statement.
 So if you’re in Nashville and you do spot a celebrity, do as the Romans do, and let them enjoy their lifestyle as well.~ fellow Nashvillian, Dan Morris

 We couldn’t have said it better!